Dumpster Diving Tips, Is It for You or Does it Disgust You?

 As I began to look through the bags, I also noticed a bag of meat in it.
 I looked in the bag expecting to see a rotting, festering mess, but to my surprise, I found a perfectly packaged Filet Mignon.

-I had more than I could eat, and the only thing I could find wrong with it was that the sell-by date had passed.
-I live in New Jersey and would likely encounter dumpsters rather than bags on the street.
+More than I could eat, and the only thing I could find wrong with it was that the sell-by date had passed.
+I live in New Jersey and would more likely encounter dumpsters rather than bags on the street.

 I now ask myself whether dumpster diving is good for me.
 The filet Mignon was GREAT!